-If you have a couch marked”W” or”WS,” you may possess the ability to use an upholstery steam cleaner.
-Before you get excited, consult with the manufacturer’s instructions for the steamer to see whether it’s OK to use it on your couch fabric.
-While,”W” and”WS” couches may possess the ability to withstand water, they can not always take the heat.
+If you have a couch marked”W” or”WS,” you may possess the capacity to use an upholstery steam cleaner.
+Before you get excited, consult the manufacturer’s instructions for the steamer to see if it is OK to use it on your sofa fabric.
+While,”W” and”WS” couches may possess the ability to withstand water, they can’t always take the heat.

-In addition, you may want to do a spot test on a tiny out-of-the-way region of the couch to ensure steaming won’t cause any permanent damage.
+Additionally, you may wish to do a spot test on a little out-of-the-way region of the couch to guarantee steaming won’t cause any permanent damage.

-When it comes to figuring out how to steam clean a couch, you are really just going to follow the manufacturer’s instructions provided with the upholstery steamer.
-They if inform you what settings you may need to use.
+When it comes to figuring out how to steam clean a sofa, you’re really only going to follow the manufacturer’s instructions provided with the upholstery steamer.
+They ought to inform you what settings you may need to use.

 - Vacuum your couch until you start to steam clean.
-After you’ve steamed and the couch has completely dried, vacuum it .
+After you’ve steamed and the couch has completely dried, vacuum it again.

-- Select a great day to steam clean your couch so that you can open the windows and air out the room.
+- Pick a great day to steam clean your sofa so that you can open the windows and air out the room.

-- Some steam cleaners use microfiber fabrics to help pick up debris.
-You’ll want to change these out as you steam so you can pick up all of this dirt.
+- Some steam cleaners use microfiber fabrics to help pick up debris. you will want to change these out as you steam so you can pick up all the dirt.

-- After steaming, point a fan on your couch to make it dry completely.
+- After steaming, point a fan on your sofa to allow it to dry completely.